-Look, the instructor seemed like a nice guy and the woman had some ability, but I want you to ask yourself this…
+Look, the instructor seemed like a nice guy and the woman had some ability, but ask yourself this…

-“How will any of that instruction I told you about help her make her next painting better?
+“How will any of that instruction help her make her next painting better?
 How will it even help her to make sure the same exact problems won’t happen in her next painting?

-I am 95% sure that there will not be a post in her next painting, unless she paints the same scene perhaps.
+What are the chances there be a post stuck in the ground in her next painting?
 So telling her that the post should be higher will not help her with her next painting.
 If she needs to have something in her painting be longer or bigger again (meaning a drawing correction) she’ll need the art teacher to tell her where and what the correction should be…again.

-All that is teaching her is to rely on the art teacher to tell you where your drawing mistakes are.
+This type of instruction is teaching her is to rely on the art teacher to tell here where her drawing mistakes are.

-If she needs to have an area softened, did she ever learn how to soften?
-Maybe they went over the how of softening before hand but from the instruction I watched, the student was just supposed to know how or the teacher assumed the student knew how.
+If she needs to have an area softened, did she know how to soften?
+Maybe they went over the “how?” of softening before, but from the instruction I watched, the student was just supposed to know how or the teacher assumed the student knew how.

 Now, let’s take an alternative way to learn.

-If she had a step by step plan, a formula, that followed sequentially that everyone could reference, would it not be easier to teach someone and make corrections?
+If she had a step by step plan, a sort of formula or checklist, that was a sequence that everyone could reference, would it not be easier to teach someone and make corrections?

 If this was the “veilings and glazes” stage of my oil painting formula, for example, the teacher and student would both be on the same page.
 You could focus on things like what your color mixture was for your glaze.
 You could talk about a medium that you are using for the glaze and things of that nature.